jenniredfield/fe-hotel-filtering/README.md

 To run this project locally, make sure you have node installed.
 You can download it [here](https://nodejs.org/en/download/)

+** THINGS TO IMPROVE ***

+At the start of the project, I was not so familiar with Enzyme and testing React.
+Would like to add more meaningful tests in the future.

+Filter function could be better

 To copy this project, navigate to your folder of choice on terminal and type